5 yoga garden powerhouse plants

 Quick Q&A: What is a yoga garden?

-A comfortable practice spot + a simple “green frame” + a few sensory plants that make you want to return.
+A comfortable practice spot, a simple green frame, and a few sensory plants that make you want to return.

 Time, budget, and what you actually need